All Episodes

 Clear the way.

-But British British p police forces, now this goes back a little ways, um, actually arrested at least three thousand three hundred and ninety-five people for offensive online comments in one year.
+But British police forces, now this goes back a little ways, actually arrested at least 3,395 people for offensive online comments in one year.

-Now that happened, uh, those were you know, figures obtained by the Times through the Freedom of Information Act, three thousand three hundred and ninety-five people across twenty-nine forces arrested last year under section one twenty-seven of the quote communications act of two thousand and three, which in Great Britain makes it illegal to intentionally cause annoyance, inconvenience, or needless anxiety to another.
+Those were figures obtained by the Times through the Freedom of Information Act, 3,395 people across 29 forces arrested last year under Section 127 of the, quote, Communications Act of 2003, which in Great Britain makes it illegal to intentionally cause annoyance, inconvenience, or needless anxiety to another.

 Now, it would seem that your case fits that definition perfectly, and there's obviously a lot of precedent for it.